boostcampaitech2/image-classification-level1-30/README.md

 `model.py`: EfficientNet model from [lukemelas](https://github.com/lukemelas/EfficientNet-PyTorch)

+`utils.py`: required by EfficientNet model

 `inference.py`: tests the model using the test dataset and outputs the inferred csv file

-`loss.py`: caculates loss using cross entropy and f1-score
+`loss.py`: calculates loss using cross entropy and f1-score

 `label_smoothing_loss.py`: calculates loss using cross entropy with label smoothing and f1-score